airookie17/BDIATextToVideo/README.md

 ### AnimateDiffPipeline

 The `AnimateDiffPipeline` is used to create the animation pipeline.
 It leverages the motion adapter and a pretrained model to generate the frames of the video based on the given text prompt.
+This implementation is based on the work by Guo et al. [1][2].

 ### Custom BDIADDIMScheduler

 The custom `BDIADDIMScheduler` is an enhanced version of the `DDIMScheduler` which includes additional parameters for fine-tuning the denoising process.
 This scheduler is specifically designed to handle the Back-Door Inference and Adaptive Denoising (BDIA) modifications.
+The base DDIM scheduler is based on the work by Song et al. [3].

 #### Implementation